RIscRIpt/sm_infection_mode/README.md

 ## Conditional gates
 Conditional gates are gates in the map which are opened or closed depending on the current server status (for example number of infected players).

+Conditional gates are recommended for use with the *conditional spawns*!

 ### Tag Syntax
 ```
 Gate_X:Y:Z